Gibril1/JobSearchManager/README.md

 This is the endpoint for logging in a user.
 It receives the email and password from the user.
 If the database checks are successful, it returns a json web token for successful authentication

 ##### NB: As stated earlier, the functions that make up this route are found in the controllers folder, specifically in the UserController.js file

+## Jobs
+### JobModel
+The fields in this table include
+1. name
+2. location
+3. jobPosition
+4. avatar
+5. cloudinaryId
+6. user: a foreign key field to store the id of the field that posts this job
+7. timestamps

+### JobRoutes
+End points for accessing Job Data

+##### Users need to be authenticated in order to access this routes

+### POST /api/job
+For creating jobs
+### GET /api/job
+For getting a list of all jobs a user has applied to
+### GET /api/job/:id
+For getting the details of a particular jobb
+### PUT /api/job/:id
+For updating the details of a job based on its id
+### DELETE /api/job/:id
+For deleting a job